petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/dataset.md

 ## Dataset

 Slamby provides **Dataset** as a data storage.
-A dataset is a JSON document storage that allows to store schema free JSON objects, indexes and additional parameters.
-Inside your server you can create and manage multiple datasets.
+A dataset is a JSON document storage that allows storing schema-free JSON objects, indexes, and additional parameters.
+Inside your server, you can create and manage multiple datasets.

 With dataset you can:
 * Create multiple datasets
-* Using schema free JSON objects
+* Using schema-free JSON objects
 * Set indexes for text processing
 * Running text analysis on the stored data

-> **Tip:** With schema free JSON storage you can easily store your existing schemas.
-Store document related data - such as image urls, prices - and build powerful queries.
+> **Tip:** With schema-free JSON storage you can easily store your existing schemas.
+Store document related data - such as image URLs, prices - and build powerful queries.

 ### Create new Dataset